ainc/ainc-2018/_blog/teamwork-makes-the-dream-work.md

 header_img: /images/uploads/50676614476_5a5ee5e921_c.jpg
 author_img: /images/uploads/kerek_plummer.jpg
 author: "Kerek Plummer "
 description: "Your sports background can help you in the business world!
-Here what Kerek has to say on that. "
+Hear out Kerek's tips on working on a team.  "
 ---